petros-d/docs/cloud/configure-idp.md

 :::caution

-If you configure an expiring secret, make sure to record the expiration date; you will need to renew the key before that day to avoid a service interruption.
+If you configure an expiring secret, make sure to record the expiration date and renew the key before this date to avoid interruptions to your service.

 :::